bg-write/chatGPT-cheatsheet/README.md

 }]
 ```

-By defining `messages` early with this specific "system" content, we can set the context for our chatbot.
-Right now, I've set this chatbot to act like a music curator, but I can easily change the system's content to hard-set the chatbot to talk like a financial planner, or a sassy middle school teacher.
+By defining `messages` early with this specific "system" content, we're setting the context for our chatbot.
+With this example, the chatbot now acts like a music curator.
+However, it's easy to change the system's content to set the chatbot to talk like a financial planner, or a sassy middle school teacher.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=62784286f00abd02f2e458828b87d767)

 ## IV.
-Examples of Useful ChatGPT Prompts <a name="prompt-examples"></a>
+Examples of ChatGPT Prompts and Best Practices <a name="prompt-examples"></a>

 [Return to top](#top)